 The existing SR 414 roadway between US 441 to SR 434 is an urban typical section approximately centered within the existing minimum ROW of 118 feet and has a closed drainage system with Type F curb to the outside and grassy swales in the median.
 The typical section occurs outside the interchanges between Bear Lake Road and Gateway Drive and consists of four 11-foot-wide lanes (two lanes in each direction), 4-foot-wide inside and outside shoulders and a 46-foot-wide median.
 All lanes slope to the outside with the inside lane at 0.02 feet per foot and the outside lane at 0.03 feet/foot, except where superelevated.
 Within this section are 5-foot-wide sidewalks adjacent to SR 414 on both sides (refer to Figure 2-1).
-There is an 1,800-foot-long section between the US 441 Interchange and Bear Lake Road that uses the same footprint of existing pavement but is striped so that each side consists of one 14-foot-wide lane and one 12-foot-wide lane (two lanes in each direction), a 46-foot-wide median and 4-foot-wide inside shoulder but no outside shoulder.
+There is an 1,800-foot-long section between the US 441 Interchange and Bear Lake Road that uses the same footprint of existing pavement but is striped so that each side consists of one 14-foot-wide inside shoulder but no outside shoulder.
 There is a 12-foot-wide shared use path on the north side of SR 414 that begins in Orange County ROW at US 441 and connects into SR 414 ROW for approximately 900 feet to the west of Bear Lake Road.